 When you're finished naming and tagging your work, click the "save changes" button.
 Now, it's time to activate and promote your design.

 After clicking the "save changes" button, you will be redirected back to the "designs" page where you'll see two sections: "active designs" and "inactive designs."
 You'll find your newly created design in the "inactive designs" section.
 To activate your design, drag and drop it in the "active designs" section.
 Please be sure to click the "save changes" button.
 Once your design is active, it can be used by anyone.
 With that in mind, you're going to want to tell your friends about your great new design.

 Promoting your designs

 Not only do we give you a place to create great art, but we also supply you with the tools to get the word out.
 Click the "promotional material" link on the left-hand side under the "studio management" heading.
 On this page you can post your custom URL (which links directly to your profile page) to Facebook or Twitter via the corresponding icons.
-Or, copy/paste the custom URL to send it to friends & family in any medium you choose.
+Or, copy/paste the custom URL to send it to friends and family in any way you choose.

 If you have your own website, you can also place a button or banner that will link directly to your profile page and designs.
 Simply choose from one of the six banner/button options and copy the resulting code beneath the banners and paste that into your site.